pallets/click/docs/bashcomplete.rst

     eval "$(_FOO_BAR_COMPLETE=source foo-bar)"

-From this point onwards your script will have Bash completion enabled.
+From this point onwards, your script will have Bash completion enabled.

 Activation Script
 -----------------

 The above activation example will always invoke your application on startup.
 This might be slowing down the shell activation time significantly if you have many applications.
-Alternatively you could also ship a file with the contents of that which is what Git and other systems are doing.
+Alternatively, you could also ship a file with the contents of that, which is what Git and other systems are doing.

 This can be easily accomplished::